Unrooted non-binary tree-based phylogenetic networks: Results

-Roughly speaking, Proposition \ref{blob_decomposition} states that it is sufficient to analyze all blobs of an unrooted network individually in order to decide whether a network $N^u$ is treebased or not.
+Roughly speaking, Proposition \ref{blob_decomposition} states that it is sufficient to analyze all blobs of an unrooted network individually in order to decide whether a network $N$ is tree-based or not.

 As we will show subsequently, it also often makes sense to consider (simple) networks with only two leaves.
-Therefore, we first recall a useful observation of \citet{Francis2018} that is, again, also valid for non-binary networks.
+Therefore, we first recall a useful observation of \citet{Francis2018}, which is, again, also valid for non-binary networks.

-\begin{lemma} Let $N^u$ be a network on $X$ with $\vert X \vert \geq 2$.
-For any $x \in X$ let $N^u - x$ denote the network obtained from $N^u$ by deleting $x$ and its incident edge, and suppressing the potentially resulting degree 2 vertex.
-Then, if $N^u - x$ is treebased, so is $N^u$. \end{lemma}
+\begin{lemma} Let $N$ be a network on $X$ with $\vert X \vert \geq 2$.
+For any $x \in X$ let $N - x$ denote the network obtained from $N$ by deleting $x$ and its incident edge, and suppressing the potentially resulting degree-2 vertex.
+Then, if $N - x$ is tree-based, so is $N$. \end{lemma}

 The proof of this lemma is very similar to the proof of Lemma 3 in \citet{Francis2018}.
 However, as we are not only considering binary networks, but also non-binary ones, and as we -- unlike \citet{Francis2018} -- explicitly consider the case of parallel edges, we give the proof again in the Appendix.
-In any case it should be noted that $N^u-x$ might not be a phylogenetic network as it might contain parallel edges.
-This is why in Definition \ref{def_treebased} treebasedness is also defined for (multi)graphs.
+In any case it should be noted that $N-x$ might not be a phylogenetic network as it might contain parallel edges.
+This is why in Definition \ref{def_tree-based} tree-basedness is also defined for (multi)graphs.

-\begin{remark} Note that the converse does not necessarily hold, i.e. if $N^u$ is treebased, $N^u-x$ does not necessarily have to be treebased, neither if $N^u$ is binary nor if $N^u$ is non-binary.
-To see this, consider the network depicted in Figure \ref{Fig_notTreebased}.
-Note that this example is extreme in the following sense: It shows that even if a treebased network $N^u$ is binary and contains only one blob and even if $N^u$ does not contain any cut vertices and no cut edges other than the ones incident to leaves, it might not be possible to remove any leaf and suppress the resulting degree 2 vertex without losing the treebasedness.
-In particular, there exists no pair of two leaves in this network such that it is still treebased.
+\begin{remark} Note that the converse does not necessarily hold, i.e. if $N$ is tree-based, $N-x$ does not necessarily have to be tree-based, whether $N$ is binary or not.
+To see this, consider the network depicted in Figure \ref{Fig_nottree-based}.
+Note that this example is extreme in the following sense: It shows that even if a tree-based network $N$ is binary and contains only one blob and even if $N$ does not contain any cut vertices and no cut edges other than the ones incident to leaves, it might not be possible to remove any leaf and suppress the resulting degree-2 vertex without losing tree-basedness.
+In particular, there exists no pair of two leaves in this network such that it is still tree-based.